Anima108/AI-Tic-Tac-Toe/README.md

 return bestScore
 ```
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+### Minimizing the Score
+In this segment of the code we are trying to Minimize the score for the opponent.
+The catch here is, due to the marking scheme opted, a low score is assigned to the best move (the most optimal move gets the worst score), therefore choosing a low score
+move means, we are assuming that Human is very smart and hence, we are not risking our chances of winning by picking a suboptimal move.
+We check for the available moves at a particular depth and call the function recursively, alternating between !isMaximizing and isMaximizing.
+!isMaximizing is used to check a move for the Human player, where the lowest score is given to the possibility of reaching to a state where Human wins.
+bestScore tries to catch the score for the most optimal move.

 ```python
 # Turn of Minimizing player(this player will always try to minimize the score)
 # We will check the score of every move and will return the minimum one.